OUR STORIES

 (the 1960s)

-Daniel Sperato (b1925), and Patricia Wood (b1934, née Diable), moved from New York to Southern California.
-They got married in 1964.
-Before moving to Long Beach, they lived in Ramona and also near Laguna Beach.
+Before moving to Long Beach the couple lived in the area including Laguna Beach.
 This little artistic town used to be one of the largest hippie and LSD centers.
 A local Mystic Arts World store sold health books, art, smoking paraphernalia, and a brand of LSD called Orange Sunshine.
 It was distributed by a group called The Brotherhood of Eternal Love, who owned the store and used it for meditation-tripping groups.
 There are published articles, books, and documentaries available on this topic!
 These New Age, mind-altering circles attracted Timothy Leary, the famous Harvard psychology professor who studied LSD and its effects on the mind.
 It is no wonder that Daniel and Patricia moved to this area.
 They were not hippies but were deeply interested in religion, the cutting-edge metaphysical movement, and the expansion of consciousness.
 Interestingly, one of Sperato's former disciples and Patricia's assistant Quota states, “She [Patricia] frequently told us how Donato achieved enlightenment on several hits of Orange Sunshine.”
-This is the only explanation for his alleged "enlightenment" in 1971, as we were never told any tales or saw records of him studying under an actual teacher or the method he used to achieve the said state.
+This is the only explanation for his alleged enlightenment in 1971, as we were never told any tales or saw records of him studying under an actual teacher or the method he used to achieve the said state.

 MORNINGLAND IN LONG BEACH & ESCONDIDO

-Before the grand opening, the couple worked from their home.
-They gave spiritual readings in their living room, Donato performed spiritual “healing,” and gathered their first disciples.
-In 1973, Daniel and Patricia opened a metaphysical center called Morningland in Long Beach, CA. Daniel was called Master Donato, and his wife, Sri Patricia.
-He allegedly had a special connection to “Upstairs” (the Ascended Masters).
+Before the grand opening, the couple did spiritual readings from their home and gathered their first disciples.
+In September 1973, Daniel and Patricia opened a metaphysical center called Morningland in Long Beach, CA. Daniel was called Donato (he did not openly call himself Master or Christ) and claimed a special connection to “Upstairs” and the Ascended Masters (this was very popular in the 70s – a minister is no longer just a human but something more).
+He kept his day job as an art director of the Boys Club in Long Beach.
+Patricia no longer sold Tupperware but became a minister called Sri Patricia.
 Donato was the main leader of the Morningland hierarchy, with 11 Gopis (Sri Patricia, Morningstaar, Pathena, Nasantta, Gyan, Tanene, Aria, Karisibane, Celta, Melikia, Viontri) working as his emissaries.
-They performed energy healing, read auras, astrology, tarot, numerology, and rune, gave people their mantra names, acted as spiritual counselors.
-Morningland had hundreds of people and even opened another center in Escondido and a retreat lodge in the San Bernardino mountains.
-Donato was the central figure, a kind unpretentious teacher who kept his secret activities with the Gopis hidden.
+They did energy healing, astrology, tarot, numerology, and rune, gave people their mantra names, acted as spiritual counselors.
+Morningland had hundreds of people and even opened another center in Escondido (1975) and a retreat lodge in the San Bernardino mountains.
+On the outside, it was the innocent time of Morningland, with Donato's secrets and cliques among the Gopis and high ranking members beginning to form just under the surface.

 THE END OF MORNINGLAND IN ESCONDIDO